etomuc/CPC464-iRAM1024/README.md

 Legacy software that supports the DK'Tronics memory standard will be able to access up to 576K of RAM ([the maximum suppored by DK'Tronics](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Standard_128K-512K_Expansions_.28dk.27tronics.2Fdobbertin-style.29)).
 More recent software, like e.g. SymbOS, with support for the [enhanced Yarek/RAM7 standard](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Extended_1M-4M_Expansions_.28RAM7.2FYarek-style.29) will see the full 1024K.

+## Variations

+The same PCB supports 3 RAM configurations:

+- total of 1024K RAM (the primary config): 2x 512K SRAM, C3 support
+- total of 640K RAM: 1x 512K SRAM + 1x 128K SRAM, total 640K RAM, C3 support
+- total of 576K, 1x 512K SRAM, <b>no C3</b>

+<sup>For the 640K version a small cut has to be made on the bottom of the PCB (clearly indicated) and another resistor is required.
+For the 576K version you just need to close some bridges on the PCB and can save a few € as you only need 1 SRAM and 2 CPLD ICs.</sup>

+(Personal comment: The 640K actually only makes sense if you have a 128K SRAM lying around.
+The price difference if you buy new is negligible.)

 ## Goals

 Main goals of this expansions were: